 It comes with an extremely ergonomic stand, making it easy to adjust, and its wide viewing angles help if you need to share the screen with someone next to you.
 It also has good enough reflection handling if you want to use it in a room with a few lights around, but it doesn't get bright enough to fight intense glare.
 It's important to note that this monitor has limited gaming features, as it doesn't even support VRR, which is why it's something to get only for work; otherwise, go for one of the other options mentioned.

 It actually has a few extra features compared to the P2423D, like the fact that it has a USB-C port.
-Although it doesn't support DisplayPort Alt Mode and you can't display an image from your laptop, it's still useful for charging devices with its 15W of power delivery.
+Although it doesn't support DisplayPort Alt Mode and you can't display an image from your laptop, it's still useful for data transfer or charging devices with its 15W of power delivery.
 It also has three USB-A ports to which you can connect your keyboard and mouse if your computer doesn't have any available ports.

 Aug 29, 2024: We removed the Dell Alienware AW2524H because it's hard to find.
 We also added the AOC 24G15N and the Dell P2425H to their respective categories.